devfaisalkhan/exp-tracker/src/assets/icons/README.md

-# PWA Icons
+This directory should contain the following icons for PWA functionality:

-This folder should contain the icons for the PWA application.
-For a complete PWA experience, you should have icons in the following sizes:
+Required Icons:

-- 72x72
+- icon-72x72.png
-- 96x96
+- icon-96x96.png
-- 128x128
+- icon-128x128.png
-- 144x144
+- icon-144x144.png
-- 152x152
+- icon-152x152.png
-- 192x192
+- icon-192x192.png
-- 384x384
+- icon-384x384.png
-- 512x512
+- icon-512x512.png

-These icons should be placed in this directory to support the web app manifest.
+These icons should be placed in the src/assets/icons/ directory to match the manifest.webmanifest configuration.